zulip/zulip/docs/production/authentication-methods.md

 The Return URL to authorize with the provider is `https://yourzulipdomain.example.com/complete/oidc/`.

+By default, users who attempt to login with OIDC using an email address that does not have a current Zulip account will be prompted for whether they intend to create a new account or would like to login using another authentication method.
+You can configure automatic account creation on first login attempt by setting `"auto_signup":
+True` in the IdP configuration dictionary.

 ## Adding more authentication backends

 Adding an integration with any of the more than 100 authentication